Community Recreation Feasibility Plan

 My question is, why only a very small amount of possible locations are listed?
 Did anyone consider the families and youth that ride bikes, or walk? and how difficult it would be to connect people to a facility on the north side of highway 16. this would make it very difficult to connect any other means of transportation, besides vehicle.

-Jim asked almost 4 years ago
+Jim asked over 4 years ago

 Hello, thank you for your question.